askadvaith/Ctrl-C/README.md

 ## What is Ctrl+C?

 Ctrl+C is a lightweight Python CLI tool that bundles up your entire codebase into a single context file.
 It uses ignore files, size filters, and compression options to make the output just right.
-No more manual copy-pasting code context over and over; one simple command and you're set :)
+No more manual copy-pasting code context over and over; **one simple command and you're set for vibe coding galore :)**
 <br/>
 ## Installation